kayousterhout/trace-analysis/README.md

 After you have collected an event log file with JSON data about the job(s) you'd like to understand, run the `parse_logs.py` script to generate a visualization of the jobs' performance:

-    python parse_logs.py EVENT_LOG_1 info
+    python parse_logs.py EVENT_LOG_1 --waterfall-only

-The last parameter to the script is a logging level; pass in `debug` for more logging.
+The `--waterfall-only` flag tells the script to just generate the visualization, and skip more complex performance analysis.

 For each job in the `EVENT_LOG_1` file, the Python script will output a gnuplot file that, when plotted, will generate a waterfall depicting how time was spent by each of the tasks in the job.